 Popular Football Trading Strategies

-With something of an introduction out of the way, we can now start looking at some football trading strategies themselves in more depth, this section will highlight each of several popular strategies alongside some less popular concepts I have developed or refined myself.
+With something of an introduction out of the way, we can now start looking at some football trading strategies themselves in more depth, this section will highlight each of several popular strategies alongside some less popular concepts I have developed or refined myself over the years.

 Before looking at the individual strategies below, I think it is really important to stress that no one strategy fits all purposes and it is critical to be able to identify the scenarios in which each strategy will apply.
 Don’t try and force a strategy into working when it clearly wont and always try and be disciplined when entering and exiting any given position, if the trade isn't there don’t try and force it through!